7 Style Secrets From Tessa Thompson’s Sorry to Bother You You Probably Missed

 On the Making of Cassius and Detriot...

-"I know that I wanted to see these characters represent Afro-futurism, Afro-punk," Deirdra shared with E!
+"I know that I wanted to see these characters represent Afro-futurism and Afro-punk," Deirdra shared with E!
 News.
 "I wanted to bring things that are funkadelic, but also have visible political statements."

-Luckily for the costume designer and her crew, Oakland provided the aesthetic inspiration and shopping she needed.
+Luckily for the costume designer and her crew, Oakland provided the design inspiration and shopping she needed.
 While the characters may be seen as alternative, they live in city that openly welcomes an off-the-beaten-path lifestyle.

 She continued, "Everything was sourced in Oakland.
 Everything I found in thrift stores, local department stores or mom-and-pop shops."